LightPeacock/SETH/README.md

 # H - Help

 This AI is able to detect the emotions of human with their input in text and speech to detect the emotion of the user adn respond accordingly.

+Use the requirenments.txt file to install the modules.